ibm-cloud-docs/openwhisk/openwhisk_actions.md

     ```
     {: pre}

-    The CLI automatically infers the type of action from the source file extension.
+    The type of action is determined by using the source file extension.
 For `.php` source files, the action runs by using a PHP 7.1 runtime.
 For more information, see the PHP [reference](./openwhisk_reference.html#openwhisk_ref_php).

 3. Invoke the action.
     ```